WhereWild/backend/README.md

 - Add more environmental layers (precipitation, temperature, NDVI, land cover, distance-to-water, human footprint) using the same download + warp workflow.
 - Stand up validation scripts that check alignment, nodata coverage, and generate quick-look plots for QA.
 - Store the processed rasters in shared object storage so the app/backend can stream them without redownloading.
+- Enrich iNaturalist presence tables with weather, vegetation, and human footprint features so we can prototype habitat models quickly.

 ## Licensing & Attribution
 - USGS 3DEP elevation tiles are public domain; we still keep attribution info in the manifest.